BlackHamm3rWolf/saladins-wolves/README.md

-# Iron-Wolves-Ro
+# Iron-Wolves

-We are a small clan of Carpathian wolves, veterans, with a great passion for Destiny 2 and its universe.
+We are a pack of veteran wolves with a great passion for Destiny 2 and its universe.